On the average hitting times of weighted Cayley graphs: Introduction

-In other words, $w$ is a function that assigns to each edge $((u,v))\in E$ a positive number, namely $w((u,v))$.
+In other words, $w$ assigns a positive number $w((u,v))$ to each edge $(u,v)\in E$.
 Such a graph $G$ is called a {\it weighted graph}.
-Every graph $G=(V,E)$ can be given the {\it trivial weight} $w((u,v))=1$ if $(u,v\in E)$ and $w((u,v))=0$ otherwise.
-In this case, we refer to $G$ as to an {\it unweighted graph}.
+Every graph $G=(V,E)$ can be given the {\it trivial weight} $w((u,v))=1$ if $(u,v)\in E$ and $w((u,v))=0$ otherwise.
+In this case, we refer to $G$ as an \textit{unweighted graph}.

-A random walk on a graph $G$ is a discrete stochastic model such that a random walker on a vertex $u\in V$ moves to a vertex $v$ adjacent to the vertex $u$ at the next step with the probability of $\frac{w((u,v))}{W(u)}$, where $W(u)=\sum_{x\in V}w((u,x))$.
-A random walk on an unweighted graph (namely $w((u,v))/W(u)=1/\deg(u)$, where $\deg(u)=|\{v\in V \mid (u,v)\in V\}|$) is called a {\it simple random walk}.
-The number of steps required until the random walker starting from a vertex $u$ of $G$ will first arrive at a vertex $v$ of $G$ is called {\it the hitting time} from $u$ to $v$ of the random walk on $G$. {\it The average hitting time} (HT, as an abbreviation) from $u$ to $v$ on $G$ which is denoted by $h(G;u,v)$, means the expected value of the hitting times from $u$ to $v$ of random walks on $G$.
+A random walk on a graph $G$ is a discrete stochastic model such that a random walker on a vertex $u\in V$ moves to an adjacent vertex $v$ at the next step with probability $\frac{w((u,v))}{W(u)}$, where $W(u)=\sum_{x\in V}w((u,x))$.
+A random walk on an unweighted graph (namely $w((u,v))/W(u)=1/\deg(u)$, where $\deg(u)=|\{v\in V \mid (u,v)\in E\}|$) is called a {\it simple random walk}.
+The number of steps required until the random walker starting from a vertex $u$ of $G$ will first arrive at a vertex $v$ of $G$ is called the {\it hitting time} from $u$ to $v$ of the random walk on $G$.
+The {\it average hitting time} (AHT) from $u$ to $v$ on $G$, which is denoted by $h(G;u,v)$, means the expected value of the hitting time from $u$ to $v$ of random walks on $G$.

-By using an elementary method, Y. Doi et al. \cite{HT} gave the exact formula for the HT's of simple random walks on the unweighted Cayley graph $\Cay(\ZZ_N,\{\pm1,\pm2\})$, as follows: